Ľuboš Blaha

-Ľuboš Blaha (born 7 December 1979) is a Slovak politician and political scientist.
-He is a member of the National Council of the Slovak Republic and a presidium member of the national-populist party Direction – Slovak Social Democracy.
+Ľuboš Blaha (born 7 December 1979) is a Slovak politician, academic, post-Marxist philosopher and political scientist.
+He is a member of the National Council of the Slovak Republic, a presidium member of the left-wing populist party Direction – Slovak Social Democracy and Robert Fico's foreign-policy aide.
+Blaha has served as a Member of the European Parliament since 2024, having previously served as an MP of the National Council of Slovakia from 2012 to 2024.